 Seeking professional help early has shown links to shortened recovery time and improved quality of recovery.
 Reportedly though, too many people delay or go without treatment.
 Should we therefore be surprised that mental illness is our nation’s third leading cause of disability burden?

-I think you’d agree that in life, most of us experience our share of out-of-the-blue curveballs?
-Times when our wellness and wellbeing becomes shaken to the core.
-Tough times simply don’t discriminate.
-Even the most resilient persons can find themselves overwhelmed.
-What’s important is getting the right support and guidance as soon as possible.
-It is paramount for improving the likelihood of faster restoration to a healthier, happier, and more purpose-filled path.As a nationally registered counsellor and accredited member of the Australian Counselling Association, I offer you the convenience of being able to talk with a professionally trained therapist from the privacy of your own home, or virtually anywhere else, that’s distraction free and comfortable.
+As a nationally registered counsellor and accredited member of the Australian Counselling Association, I offer you the convenience of being able to talk with a professionally trained therapist from the privacy of your own home, or virtually anywhere else, that’s distraction free and comfortable.
+Accessible via phone or online video.